 Yet, global estimates show that only a fraction of the population has adequate social protection coverage.
 Countries around the world are engaged in debate over how they can best adapt their social protection systems to meet the needs of ageing populations, the demands of globalization and changes in economic and employment conditions.
 The training activities of the Centre strengthen the capacity of ILO constituents and other ILO stakeholders to take part in this debate and to develop concrete strategies and approaches to promote access to social protection for all.

-Quantitative specialists working for public pension schemes will be trained to develop and build their own scheme-specific model based on the ILO's generic models.
+Quantitative specialists working for public pension schemes and other social protection programs will be trained to develop and build their own scheme-specific model based on the ILO's generic models.
 Read More